 Mandarin Ab initio Prescribed Topics

 Here are 24 topics the course has to cover in 1.5 year DP programme:

 Teachers usually wrap 2-5 topics into a unit.
 For example, Holiday, Transport, and Health are quite often combined into an unit.

 Environmental concerns, Global issues, and Technology might not look like topics for beginners, but in IB exams they appear very often.
-All my abinitio students had no problems saying and writing "现在全球暖化，气候变迁，我们要减少碳排放量，减少一次性塑料。" (Nowadays global warming, climate changes, we need to reduce carbon emissions and one-time-use plastics. )
+All my abinitio students had no problems saying and writing "现在全球暖化，气候变迁，我们要减少碳排放量，减少一次性塑料。" (Nowadays due to global warming and climate changes, we need to reduce our carbon emissions and single use plastics. )

 IBDP Mandarin B Themes

 There are no prescribed topics in Mandarin B, instead there are 5 themes and optional topics in the guide: